-RECIPIENT
+RECIPIENT ----

-GRANT # REVIEW DATE:
+GRANT # REVIEW DAT E:

-REVIEWED BY Follow up needed?
+REVIEWED BY Follow up ne eded?
 Yes No

-SECTION 1 - Environmental Review
+ON 1 - Environmental Review

-C OMMENT

-YES NO ADDED N/A
+YES OMMENT ADDED N/A

-Ste p 1: Check the Environmental Review Record (file):
+Step 1: Check the Environmental Review Record (file):

 • Is there an Environmental Review Record?

 Is the Environmental Review Record available for

 public review.

-Does the Environmental Review Record document

-the environmental review process, including:
+Does the Environmental Review Record document the appring montal review process including:

-Coordination with other involved Federal or State
+the environmental review process, including: Coordination with other involved Federal or State

 agencies?

 Environmental Assessment?

 Public notices?

 Response to public comments?

 Request for Release of Funds and Certification?

-If appropriate, is there a determination of exemption or -
+• If appropriate, is there a determination of exemption or

 categorical exclusion?

-Is the determination signed by certifying official?Was the determination transmitted to DCA, receipt
+Is the determination signed by certifying official?

+Was the determination transmitted to DCA, receipt

 acknowledged by DCA and clearance obtained?

 Is there evidence of compliance with environmental

-Requirements other than NEPA (i.e., Statutory Checklist)?
+Requirements other than NEPA (i.e., Statutory Checklist)? · 🗆

-10 TE: IF ENTIRE PROJECT IS EXEMPT OR EXCLUDED, STOP HERE
+NOTE: IF ENTIRE PROJECT IS EXEMPT OR EXCLUDED, STOP HERE

-Ste p 2: Check the Environmental Assessment format:
+Step 2: Check the Environmental Assessment format:

-• Did the environmental assessment describe:
+Did the environmental assessment describe:

 Project location and description?

 Environmental impacts?

 Alternatives considered?

 Mitigation measures considered?

 Sources of data?

-, Did the Assessment conclude with either:
+Did the Assessment conclude with either:

 A Finding of No Significant Impact or,

 A Finding of significant Impact?

 (indicate which)

-Step 3: Check the Public Notice(s) and Comment Periods YES NO COMMENT ADDED N/A Is there evidence that the FONSI and the NOI/RROF or the Concurrent Notice was published?
+Step 3: Check the Public Notice(s) and Comment Periods YES NO ADDED N/A Is there evidence that the FONSI and the NOI/RROF or the Concurrent Notice was published?
 Is there evidence the FONSI and NOI/RROF or Concurrent Notice was sent to: Interested individuals and groups?
 Appropriate public agencies?
 Published in a newspaper of general circulation?
-Posted in a local post office and substations if not able to publish?Is there evidence in the ERR of the proper minimum time period for public comment on the Notice(s)?
+Posted in a local post office and substations if not able to publish?
+Is there evidence in the ERR of the proper minimum time period for public comment on the Notice(s)?
 Step 4: Actions taken concerning Request for Release for Funds and Certifications: Was the Request for Release of Funds and Certification completed on the required form?
 Was it signed and dated by the Certifying Official?
-If the Certifying Official is not the Chief Elected Official is there evidence that the C.E.O. has designated the person signing the RROF/Certification as the Certifying Official?Did the recipient commit project funds only after the project funds were released and the general environmental condition cleared by DCA?
-Is there evidence in the ERR of DCA release and clearance or provide the term of term of the environmental General Condition?

-SECTION 2 - Financial Management Review

-Yes No Comment Added N/A Step 1: Check the Recipient's Accounting System: Are generally accepted accounting principles followed?
+If the Certifying Official is not the Chief Elected Official is there evidence that the C.E.O. has designated the person signing the RROF/Certification as the Certifying Official?
+Did the recipient commit project funds only after the project funds were released and the general environmental condition cleared by DCA? • Is there evidence in the ERR of DCA release and clearance of the environmental General Condition?
+SECTION 2 - Financial Management Review Yes No Comment Added N/A Step 1: Check the Recipient's Accounting System: Are generally accepted accounting principles followed?
 Are internal controls adequate to safeguard CDBG assets?
 Are CDBG transactions supported by original source documents? • Will records be retained for a minimum of three years?
 Step 2: Check Drawdown of CDBG funds: Were drawdowns limited to the minimum amount of funds needed?